When I returned to an on-site job I didn’t realize how long it had been since I’d worn real shoes every day.

 But since about 3rd grade her peers’ parents had become more and more scarce.
 At the school gate there were toddlers and preschoolers in tow (I’d watched their antics, rarely wistful).
 I spoke wisely to the remaining moms of years to come, while watching with interest as latchkey fourth-graders were walking home in self-reliant groups to wait for mom and dad to come home, maybe in time for dinner.

-I only imagined what unsupervised ten-year-olds did for those after-school hours, but I’m willing to bet it’s the same thing my child did while I’d been busy at home nearby: they had a snack, finished homework and played computer games until dinner.
+I only imagined what unsupervised ten-year-olds did for those after-school hours, but I’m willing to bet it’s the same thing my child did while I was busy at home nearby: had a snack, finished homework and played computer games until dinner.

 I decided to spend half of one paycheck every month on an after school program, where perky young “counselors” with admirable energy levels led group activities and chatted with my girl.
 They seemed wholesome enough, and the behavior of her fellow “campers” ran the same gamut as her classmates’.
 Junior proudly told me she was making new friends she wouldn’t have met during the school day, with its restrictive cliques and minimal free time.